parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 deallocation on that block.
 The variable is only actually deallocated if it has been flagged for deallocation a certain number of times in a row (if any of the values exceeds the deallocation threshold, the counter is reset to 0).
 That number is the deallocation count, which is also settable by the user in the input file.
-Note that currently the deallocation threshold is the same for all variables, a future improvement is to add the capability of setting a different threshold per sparse pool.

 ### Boundary exchange
 Boundary communication can trigger allocation of a field on the receiving block if the communicated